 I do sometimes think that the media likes to sensationalise things and make a modern approach to gender equality look like it is getting out of hand.
-‘Political correctness gone mad,’ they scream, to the point where you feel you have to think twice about whether to complement a woman in the workplace on a new dress she is wearing lest it be construed
+‘Political correctness gone mad,’ they scream, to the point where you feel you have to think twice about whether to complement a woman in the workplace on a new dress she is wearing lest it be construed as harassment.

 But the vast majority of people around me are decent people who understand that intention and context matters.
 They know where the boundaries lie and are patient and understanding when someone screws up.
 Avoiding aiming for gender equality because of this sensationalised version of the ‘gender war’ is no excuse for asking the tough questions and making changes that will improve equality for everyone in the workplace and benefit your business.
 The diamond jewellery industry is fundamentally targeting women, so who knows better about what women want, than women?
 This might explain the tremendous success that female jewellery entrepreneurs are having.

 But don’t just take it from me.
 Talk to the people in your workplace.
 I challenge you all to at least contemplate some of these points I brought up and look to see how you too can create a better, safer and less biased workplace.
 Sit with the difficult questions and challenge the way you’ve thought about things in the past.